rtekim/Visualizing-Amazon-Reviews/Proposal.md

 ### Final Visualization

-For the final visualization we are choosing to incorporate the following features from our sketches.
+For the final visualization, we are choosing to incorporate the following features from our sketches.
 * Scatterplot view from Sketch 1.
 * Tabular Layout from Sketch 2.
 * The detailed view described in Sketch 3.